phylum-dev/cli/docs/phylum_project_link.md

 category: 6255e67693d5200013b1fa3e
 hidden: false
 ---
+Link a repository to a project
 ```sh
 phylum project link <name>
 ```
-Link a repository to a project.
 This command will create the appropriate `.phylum_project` file in the current working directory.

 ### Examples